jlortiz528/academic-kickstart/content/publication/jit/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent; 9 = Working Paper
-publication_types: ["9"]
+publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: Revise and resubmit, *Journal of Monetary Economics*
+publication: Accepted, *Journal of Monetary Economics*
 publication_short:

 abstract: Widespread adoption of just-in-time (JIT) production has reduced inventory holdings.
-This paper measures the frequency of JIT adoption among public firms and quantifies a trade-off created by JIT between firm profitability and vulnerability to supply disruptions.
-Empirically, JIT adopters experience higher sales and less volatility on average while also exhibiting heightened sensitivity to aggregate supply conditions and weather events faced by their suppliers.
+This paper measures the share of publicly traded manufacturing firms that adopted JIT since 1980 and quantifies a trade-off created by JIT between firm profitability and vulnerability to supply disruptions.
+Empirically, JIT adopters experience higher sales and less volatility on average while also exhibiting heightened sensitivity to aggregate supply chain pressures.
 I explain these facts in a structurally estimated general equilibrium model of JIT production.
 Relative to a counterfactual economy without JIT, the baseline model implies higher firm profitability in normal times but a deeper contraction amid a supply disruption.
-A transition to an equilibrium with less JIT and larger inventory stocks leads to a 4% output loss.
+Moreover, a transition to an equilibrium with less JIT and larger inventory buffers leads to a roughly 4% output loss.

 # Summary.
 An optional shortened abstract.
 summary: Lean inventory management can be a profitable strategy, but it renders the economy more vulnerable to supply disruptions.
 This paper quantifies the trade-off in a structurally estimated heterogeneous firms model.